ZSzabo-85/Splunk-Lab/README.md

 ## Project overview

-The goal of this project was to simulate a realistic enterprise environment and simulate cyber attacks against Active Directory infrastructure, and detect malicious activity using a Splunk-based SIEM environment.
+The goal of this project was to simulate a realistic enterprise environment and perform cyber attacks against Active Directory infrastructure, and detect malicious activity using Splunk.
 The primary focus was to **ingest** and **analyse logs**.

 ## Network Architecture